Vonng/pg_exporter/README.md

 #┃    * 'not:<negtag>' means this collector WILL NOT work when exporter is tagged with '<negtag>'
 #┃    * '<tag>' means this query WILL work if exporter is tagged with '<tag>' (special tags not included)
 #┃
-#┃  pg_exporter will trigger Planning procedure after connecting to target.
+#┃  pg_exporter will trigger the Planning procedure after connecting to the target.
 It will gather database facts
 #┃  and match them with tags and other metadata (such as supported version range).
 Collector will only
-#┃  be installed if and only if it is compatible with target server.
+#┃  be installed if and only if it is compatible with the target server.
 #┗━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━
 ```